Angular-momentum-selective nanofocusing with Weyl semimetals: The conical tip

-is much smaller than $1$ (see Appendix \ref{app:polarization_vectors}), which translates to a condition on the aperture of the cone \mbox{$R_0/h \ll 1$}.
-The continuity condition \eqref{eq:SecularEquation} determines the refraction index $n_m(\omega,z)$ as a function of the frequency and the local radius.
-Therefore, the vector $\widetilde{\mathbf{E}}_m$ implicitly depends on the position along the cone, see App. \ref{app:polarization_vectors}.
-The amplitude $\mathcal{A}$ is obtained by imposing the conservation of the flux of the Poynting vector averaged over a period through a plane perpendicular to the cone axis:
+is much smaller than $1$ \cite{Stockman04}, which translates to a condition on the aperture of the cone \mbox{$R_0/h \ll 1$}.
+Details are provided in Appendix \ref{app:polarization_vectors}.
+The continuity condition \eqref{eq:SecularEquation} determines the refractive index $n_m(\omega,z)$ as a function of the frequency and the local radius.
+Therefore, the vector $\widetilde{\mathbf{E}}_m$ implicitly depends on the position along the cone.
+The amplitude $\mathcal{A}$ is obtained by imposing the conservation of the flux of the Poynting vector through a plane perpendicular to the cone axis.
+This quantity, averaged over a period, is written as